Pesticide Regulations Part-4

 Besides, illegal producers might incur considerably lower production costs due to the poor composition of their products.
 Illegal pesticides are usually less concentrated than legitimate products, contain cheaper or smaller quantities of active ingredients, and can be made of diluted and obsolete pesticide stocks or even water or talc.

-Demand also exists for unauthorized pesticides, including broad-spectrum pesticides that are being banned in many markets across the world.
+markets across the world.
 This happens due to fictitious documentation in trade and lack of systems to trace fake documents.

 No mandatory traceability in the law to prevent illegal trade: